Senzing/docker-compose-postgresql-demo/docs/diskless/README.md

 ### Configuration

+- **OUTPUT_DIR** -
+  The directory on the local workstation that receives output from the `senzing-playground` docker container.
 - **POSTGRES_DB** -
   The database to create upon first invocation.
 Default: "G2".
 - **POSTGRES_PASSWORD** -
   The password for the the database "postgres" user name.
   Default: "postgres"
-- **POSTGRES_STORAGE** -
-  Path on local system where the database files are stored.
-  Default: "/storage/docker/senzing/docker-compose-postgresql-demo"
 - **SENZING_DIR** -
   Path on the local system where [Senzing_API.tgz](https://s3.amazonaws.com/public-read-access/SenzingComDownloads/Senzing_API.tgz)